 First Christian Church, Marfa, Texas

-But now it’s been passed on to Doris’s first baby–who became the keeper of poignant family stories and treasures–to wonder about.
-Did she ever get to wear it again?
+But now it’s been passed on to Doris’s firstborn, who eventually became the keeper of poignant family stories and letters and terrible telegrams.

-To feel like Cinderella again?
+To feel like Cinderella once more?

 See also: Marfa by Louise S. O’Connor and Cecilia Thompson, PhD–Images of America by Arcadia Publishing, 2009.